 Heavy drinking can be cultural or a part of their environment making them less likely to recognize the symptoms of alcoholism.
 A person’s upbringing can have a lot to do with their relationship to alcohol and whether they are wired genetically to become addicted to certain substances.
 Mental health issues can also play a big role in why a person becomes addicted to alcohol.
 Issues like anxiety and depression can often lead to substance abuse as people with these disorders tend to self-medicate.
 In cases where a person has a co-occurring disorder it is very important for them to get treatment for both their addiction and their mental illness.

-In rehab each individual must learn to identify their unique triggers and find solutions which can act as more effective coping strategies than drinking.
+In addiction treatment centers each individual must learn to identify their unique triggers and find solutions which can act as more effective coping strategies than drinking.
 Rehab offers people the opportunity to learn better ways to deal with their emotions instead of relying on alcohol as a temporary escape from their problems.
-It gives people a chance to learn how to communicate more effectively with others, connect on a deeply personal level, engage in more fulfilling social activities and create a support system that will keep them sober even after they leave treatment.
+It gives people a chance to learn how to communicate more effectively with others, connect on a deeply personal level, engage in more fulfilling social activities and create a support system that will keep them sober even after they leave treatment Centers.

 Therapy and Support in Sobriety

 Alcoholism is a disease with symptoms that people can manage when they are equipped with the right tools.
-In rehab, each patient will spend plenty of time in individual and group therapy which are excellent ways to learn better communication skills, talk about personal issues in a safe and supportive environment and heal from past traumas that still affect them.
+In rehab/addiction treatment centers, each patient will spend plenty of time in individual and group therapy which are excellent ways to learn better communication skills, talk about personal issues in a safe and supportive environment and heal from past traumas that still affect them.